Alcoa sees brighter 2013, but remains cautious

 For the fourth quarter, the company reported net income of $242 million, or 21 cents per share, compared with a net loss of $191 million, or 18 cents per share, in the year-ago period.

-The quarterly results were helped by a $161 million after-tax gain from the sale of the Tapoco Hydroelectric Project facility in Tennessee to Brookfield Renewable Energy Partners (BEP_u.TO).

-Excluding that and other one-time items, net income was $64 million, or 6 cents per share, in line with average analysts’ expectations of 6 cents a share on revenue of $5.6 billion, according to Thomson Reuters I/B/E/S.
+Excluding one-time items, net income was $64 million, or 6 cents per share, in line with average analysts’ expectations of 6 cents a share on revenue of $5.6 billion, according to Thomson Reuters I/B/E/S.

 Sales were $5.89 billion, beating analysts’ expectations, but down 1.5 percent from the year-ago quarter as the average realized price per tonne of aluminum fell slightly.